php-http/documentation/integrations/symfony-bundle.rst

 When using a client configured with ``HttplugBundle``, you will get debug information in the web debug toolbar.
 It will tell you how many request were made and how many of those that were successful or not.
 It will also show you detailed information about each request.

 You can configure the bundle to show debug information for clients found with discovery.
-You can also force a specific client to be found when a third party library is using discovery.
+You may also force a specific client to be found when a third party library is using discovery.
 The configuration below makes sure the client with service id ``httplug.clients.my_guzzle5`` is returned when calling ``HttpClientDiscovery::find()`` .
 It does also make sure to show debug info for asynchronous clients.

 .. code-block:: yaml